billdeitrick/billdeitrick.github.io/_citn2019/talk/outline.md

          1. Azure AD isn't just traditional Active Directory in the cloud
       1. 👉Goodbye NTLM, LDAP, Group Policy, and RADIUS; hello web services
          1. OAUTH, SAML, OpenID, etc.; these are the languages Azure AD speaks
+         1. Windows 10 uses WS-Fed to join a device to Azure AD and WS-Trust to sign in to an Azure AD-joined device
          1. The traditional AD auth protocols are not part of Azure AD itself.
 You can get them with another Azure service (called Azure Active Directory Domain Services - ADDS), but in the words of Han Solo, "It's gonna cost you something extra".
          1. At first, I didn't think we could live without LDAP and RADIUS especially; I thought we were going to be jumping directly in with Azure ADDS.
          1. Two major pain points: